Ending Extreme Poverty in Africa: Village Enterprise

 ending extreme poverty

 Village Enterprise is an innovative organization with the goal of ending extreme poverty in Africa.
 Unlike many other charitable groups, they encourage entrepreneurship while providing support, education and training, along with micro-grants.
 In a word, Village Enterprise is changing the course of poverty in rural East Africa through the development of member-owned businesses.

-Join me as I venture miles to this ancient continent, home to the African Baobab tree.
-Also known as the tree of life, the Baobab reminds us of possibilities: the potential for nourishment, growth and tenacity in a seemingly impossible landscape.
+Join me as I venture miles to this ancient continent, home to the African Baobab tree, also known as the tree of life.
+The Baobab reminds me of possibilities: the potential for nourishment, growth and tenacity in a seemingly impossible landscape.

 How the program works